Shivam-kum-mhta/SearchShield/README.md

 3. Use the "load more" button to fetch additional images.
 4. Save images to your profile by clicking the "Save" button.
 5. Visit the context link of an image by clicking the "Visit" button.
+6. You can sign in when visited later

 ### Managing Profile and History
 1. Access your profile from the navigation menu.
 2. View your saved images and search history.